ibrahimshittu/ibrahimshittu/README.md

 ### Stay connected

-- 🔭 I’m currently working on [Fabrio](https://www.fabriodesign.com/), an innovative EdTech platform 🎓✨ that delivers structured CAD courses 🖥️📐 with real-time feedback and assessment features.
-Currently adopted by prestigious institutions such as University College London 🏛️ and Imperial College London 🎓, Fabrio is transforming how technical education is delivered at scale 🌍📈.
+- 🔭 I’m recently worked on [Fabrio](https://www.fabriodesign.com/), an innovative EdTech platform 🎓✨ that delivers structured CAD courses 🖥️📐 with real-time feedback and assessment features.
+Currently adopted by prestigious institutions such as University College London and Imperial College London, Fabrio is transforming how technical education is delivered at scale 🌍📈.

-- 💬 Ask me about building scalable web and mobile applications, creating intuitive user experiences, or tackling real-world challenges with technology 🌎🤖.
+- 💬 Ask me about building scalable web and mobile applications, AI/ML, creating intuitive user experiences, or tackling real-world challenges with technology.

 - ⚡ Fun fact: I studied civil engineering 🏗️ but discovered my true passion ❤️ for technology and problem-solving 🧩, which led me to transition into software engineering 💻.
 Now, instead of building bridges 🌉, I build scalable systems and innovative products 🚀!
 P.S.
 I haven’t looked back since! 😉